Scheduled reassessment

 Without a continuous instrument it is harder to document progress for a board, an auditor, or a command; to catch cryptographic drift; or to show the program is on track.

-From signal to decision
+From evidence to decision

 What classical cryptography is exposed — prioritize the migration queue.